skie/ROP/README.md

 3. Use `bind()` for operations that return Results
 4. Use `lift()` to convert regular functions into Result-returning functions
 5. Use `tryCatch()` to integrate exception-based code
-6. Use `tee()` for debugging and side effects
+6. Use `tee()` for side effects on success values (logging, notifications)
+7. Use `tap()` for monitoring both success and error tracks (debugging, metrics, auditing)
-7. Use `plus()` or `plusWith()` for parallel operations and combining Results
+8. Use `plus()` or `plusWith()` for parallel operations and combining Results
-8. Use `unite()` for sequential validation chains
+9. Use `unite()` for sequential validation chains
-9. Use `doubleMap()` at the end to format both success and error results
+10. Use `doubleMap()` at the end to format both success and error results
-10. Use `compose()` to create reusable pipeline functions
+11. Use `compose()` to create reusable pipeline functions
-11. Keep each step focused on a single responsibility
+12. Keep each step focused on a single responsibility
-12. Use descriptive error types instead of generic strings
+13. Use descriptive error types instead of generic strings
-13. Extract complex logic into named functions for clarity
+14. Extract complex logic into named functions for clarity

 ### General Guidelines

 - Keep transformations small and focused
 - Use type hints when combining multiple error types
 - Prefer explicit error types over generic messages
-- Use `tee()` liberally for debugging during development
+- Use `tee()` for logging success values during development
+- Use `tap()` for debugging pipeline state and tracking errors
 - Consider using custom error classes for complex domains

 ## Contributing